sec-it/pass-station/docs/pages/publishing.md

 $ bundle exec yard doc
 ```

-An to be sure all tests pass!
+And to be sure all tests pass!

 ```plaintext
 $ rake